This recipe takes oven Roasted Brussels Sprouts to the next level!

 - Clean the brussels sprout, remove the outer most layer, and quarter it.

-- Use a large bowl and combine brussels sprouts, olive oil, salt, and pepper.
-Spread it equally on the first baking sheet.
+- Combine brussels sprouts, olive oil, salt, and pepper in a large bowl.
+Transfer onto the first baking sheet.

-- Put the bacon on the second baking sheet.
+- Place the bacon onto the second baking sheet.

 - Put both baking sheets in the oven and bake for about 18-20 minutes.

-- Meanwhile, heat butter over medium-high heat until it is brown and bubbly.
+- Heat butter over medium-high heat until it is brown and bubbly (don’t burn).
 Whisk in maple syrup.

-- Lastly, add the bubbling maple butter and make sure to coat both brussels sprouts and bacon well.
+- Top with maple butter and coat both brussels sprouts and bacon well.

 Serve immediately and enjoy.